ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 4.)
 When Wabbajack successfully completes installing the modlist, drag this 7zip into your `Capital Punishment/Downloads` directory.
 Go back to your main `Capital Punishment directory`, then open up `Mod Organizer 2`

 5.)
-For each profile you open, a dialog box will popup regarding the read only flag. **ALWAYS** select 'Clear the Read Only Flag'
+For each profile you open, a dialog box will popup saying that your fallout.ini & falloutprefs.ini are missing and that it will take them from your Vanilla game folder press okay.
+Another box will pop upafter this regarding the read only flag. **ALWAYS** select 'Clear the Read Only Flag'

 6.)
 On the right hand side, sort by Filetime until you see your `[NoDelete] Tale of Two Wastelands.7z` at the top.
 Drag and drop this to the top of the lefthand separator `PUT TALE OF TWO WASTELANDS HERE`